-Although this shift to a new situation creating governance paradigm is a big challenge for the EU, it needs to be seized as an opportunity for the EU for revising its conservation and sustainability objectives that drive current fisheries management and ecosystem approach in northeast Atlantic waters.
-The EU and other Parties' responsibilities for conservation and sustainable joint management of fish populations must take priority in the negotiations on fisheries because healthy stocks and fish populations are the source of viable and even profitable fisheries in the medium and long term.
+Although this shift to a new governance paradigm is a big challenge for the EU, it needs to be seized as an opportunity for the EU for reinforcing its conservation and sustainability objectives that drive current fisheries management in North East Atlantic waters.
+The EU and other Parties' responsibilities for conservation and sustainable joint management of fish populations must take priority in the negotiations on fisheries because healthy stocks and fish populations are the source of viable and profitable fisheries in the medium and long term.

-Taking into account what was explained above, the LDAC considers the following objectives as key and the core negotiation principles must be instrumental in reaching these goals:
+Taking this into account, the LDAC considers the following objectives as key and the core negotiation principles must be instrumental in reaching these:

-- To protect and strengthen the position of the EU as a fishing coastal state in the Northeast Atlantic which allows the EU to protect the legitimate socio-economic interests and historical rights of the EU fleets active in the Northeast Atlantic; - 2.
-To contribute, from a position of strength, to environmental sustainability taking into account the legitimate socio-economic and historical interest of the EU fleet, in which effective fisheries management of shared stocks in the Northeast Atlantic region can be developed and agreed upon based on scientific advice.
+- 1. To protect and strengthen the position of the EU as a fishing coastal state in the North East Atlantic which allows the EU to protect the legitimate socio-economic interests and historical rights of the EU coastal communities and their fleets active in the North East Atlantic; - 2.
+To contribute, from a position of strength, to environmental sustainability taking into account the legitimate socio-economic and historical interest of the EU fleet, in which effective fisheries management of shared stocks in the North East Atlantic region can be developed and agreed upon based on the best available scientific advice.

-Decalogue of Principles
+Decalogue of Core Principles

-The present LDAC recommendation aims at formulating ten core principles of the EU in light of the new post-Brexit reality in the Northeast Atlantic and international commitments taken by both the EU and the Coastal States involved.
-These 10 principles should serve as the basis for setting the guidelines for the European Commission when negotiating arrangements for demersal and pelagic stocks with Coastal states and in the context of NEAFC:
+The present LDAC recommendation aims at formulating ten core principles of the EU in light of the new post-Brexit reality in the North East Atlantic and international commitments taken by both the EU and the Coastal States involved.
+These 10 principles should serve as the basis for setting the guidelines for the European Commission when negotiating arrangements for demersal and pelagic stocks with Coastal States and in the context of NEAFC.
+The principles listed below do not follow an order of priority: